MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/assign-admin-roles.md

 ## More info about admin role settings

-1. In the **Alternative email address** box, type an email address that is not connected to Office 365.
-This email address is used for important notifications, including resetting the password for your Office 365 admin account, so the person must be able to access this email account whether they can access Office 365 or not.
+1. In the **Alternative email address** box, type an email address that is not connected to an Office 365 or Microsoft 365 subscription.
+This email address is used for important notifications, including resetting the password for your admin account, so the person must be able to access this email account if they get locked out of thier Microsoft account.

     > [!NOTE]
     > If you don't want to receive product-related communications at this alternate email address, change your contact preferences on the **About me** page.
 For more information, see [Change your contact preferences](../manage/change-contact-preferences.md).